I think most everyone in the offshore sailing community is aware of the tragic loss of the Beneteau First 40.7 Cheeki Rafiki.

 Don’t get me wrong, I’m not saying that every boat with a keel like this is dangerous, but there is no question that keels like this are much more difficult to design and build strong enough.

 The even more worrying aspect of this is that many boats with these intrinsically difficult to engineer keels are now aging.
-And while their keel attachments may have been adequately strong when the boats were new, I worry that the ravages of fatigue and/or multiple groundings may have made a large number of boats out there at risk for sudden keel loss.
+And while their keel attachments may have been adequately strong when the boats were new, the ravages of fatigue and/or multiple groundings may have made a large number of boats out there at risk for sudden keel loss.

 What We Need To Do